geo-ant/blog/_posts/2020-03-10-immutability-in-cpp-part-1.md

 }
 ```

 This function creates a new game object from its own state.
 A keen observer will notice that I have created a mutable copy of the state before using that as the input for the constructor.
-That is were my dogmatism ends.
+That is where my dogmatism ends.

 # Final Thoughts
 The main problem any programmer will notice with the code above is that data gets copied at every step.
 To a certain extent, we cannot avoid that if we want to have immutable objects.
 But C++ offers us move semantics which can lead to optimized code.
 However, for const members we lose the move constructors because we cannot move from const objects.
 For the example above that is *no problem at all*, because there is no use in move semantics for `int` and thus for an `std::array` of `int`.